 - A browsable and searchable collection of topical resources in a variety of geoscience and education topics.
 These collections can be accessed through the Cutting Edge home page.

 Additional Resources on Course Design

-- This online design guide (more info) is an outstanding resource for anyone who wants to develop Earth system science courses or programs.
+- This online design guide ( This site may be offline. ) is an outstanding resource for anyone who wants to develop Earth system science courses or programs.
 It includes an extensive collection of exemplary Earth System Science modules, sections on the scientific framework for Earth System Science and on data, tools, and models, and much more.

 From Rick Reis' Tomorrow's Professor Mailing List